-- respect the rights of our employees and establish a culture of respect and compliance as articulated by The Altria Way and the Altria Code of Conduct;
+- respect the rights of our employees and establish a culture of respect and compliance as articulated by Our Cultural Aspiration and the Altria Code of Conduct;

-- work with suppliers to promote actions that are consistent with The Altria Way and the Supplier Code of Conduct; and
+- work with suppliers to promote actions that are consistent with our Supplier Code of Conduct;

-- collaborate with others to address human rights issues where our companies have a role to play.
+- collaborate with others to address human rights issues where our companies have a role to play; and

 Our Approach with Employees

 - Freedom of Association – We respect the rights of our companies’ employees who choose union representation.
 We work to maintain good relationships with their bargaining representatives.
 We also respect the rights of employees who choose not to do so.

 - Non-discrimination – Our companies prohibit discrimination based on race, religion, color, sex, age, disability, national origin, sexual orientation, marital status, citizenship status, veteran status or other legally protected characteristics.
 We regularly train employees on harassment issues, and we rigorously enforce these expectations.